 As described in Chapter 2, the initial list of project needs was developed by first modeling the E+C travel network.
 The E+C network includes all new road or capacity projects that have been implemented since 2015 (existing), plus all projects that have construction funded through Fiscal Year 2023.
 The E+C characterizes the transportation network expected to be in place by the year 2023 (constructed or funded for construction).
-Figure 4-2 and Table 4-1 present the E+C roadway projects in graphic and tabular formats, respectively.
+Table 4-1 and Figure 4-2 present the E+C roadway projects in tabular and graphic formats, respectively.